scio-labs/inkathon/README.md

 pnpm run dev
 ```

+Optionally, to enable [`simple-git-hooks`](https://github.com/toplenboren/simple-git-hooks) (for automatic linting & formatting when committing), you can run the following command once: `pnpm simple-git-hooks`.

 ### 2. Build & deploy contracts on a local node

 The `contracts/package.json` file contains shorthand scripts for building, testing, and deploying your contracts.
 To run these scripts, the active working directory of your terminal needs to be `contracts/`.